 And last but not least, shop with a list.
 This one little step can help you keep from blowing your Christmas budget.

-Extra Tips for Saving Money on Holiday Spending
+Other Ways to Save Money on Holiday Spending

 Making a budget for the holidays gives you a plan for spending.
 But you might want to save money while you’re at it.